 - A stateful and compositional SDN programming language with persistent global arrays, a one-big-switch programming model, and network transactions.
-(See §2 for an overview and §3 for more technical details). - A set of algorithms for compiling SNAP programs into low-level switch mechanisms (§4): - An algorithm for compiling SNAP programs into an intermediate representation that detects program errors, such as race conditions introduced by parallel access to stateful components.
-This algorithm uses our extended forwarding decision diagrams (xFDD). - An algorithm to generate a mixed integer-linear program, based on the xFDD, which jointly decides array placement and routing while minimizing network congestion and satisfying the constraints necessary to support network transactions. - An implementation and evaluation of our language and compiler using about 20 applications. (§5 and §6).
+(See §2 for an overview and §3 for more technical details.) - Algorithms for compiling SNAP programs into low-level switch mechanisms (§4): (i) an algorithm for compiling SNAP programs into an intermediate representation that detects program errors, such as race conditions introduced by parallel access to stateful components, using our extended forwarding decision diagrams (xFDD) and (ii) an algorithm to generate a mixed integer-linear program, based on the xFDD, which jointly decides array placement and routing while minimizing network congestion and satisfying the constraints necessary for network transactions.